 - Prioritize organic link earners in the site architecture.

 - Ladder up to high difficulty topics over time using KOB Analysis.

 - Continue to measure and improve macro link velocity over time.

-- Continue to focus on creating assets that can drive passive links.
+- Continue to focus on creating assets that can drive organic links.

 - Use the time we spent on outreach to instead focus on things like macro content hub improvements, content updates, and improved content quality.